DETAILED ACTION

 The specification shall contain a written description of the invention, and of the manner and process of making and using it, in such full, clear, concise, and exact terms as to enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and use the same, and shall set forth the best mode contemplated by the inventor of carrying out his invention.

-Claims 17, 18 and 25 are rejected under 35 U.S.C.
+Claims 17, 18 and 25 remain rejected under 35 U.S.C.
 112(a) or 35 U.S.C.
-112 (pre-AIA ), first paragraph, because the specification, while being enabling for treating cancer in a subject or reducing the severity or shortening the length of a cancer in a subject in need thereof by administering a therapeutically effective amount of the OX40 antibody or antigen-binding fragment thereof according to claim 1 or antibody-drug conjugate according to claim 8, wherein the antibody or antigen-binding fragment has a heavy chain Fc region able to bind and crosslink Fc receptor(s) (FcR) or the conjugated drug is cytotoxic, does not reasonably provide enablement for wherein the antibody or antigen-binding fragment or antibody-drug conjugate does not cross-link FcR or wherein the conjugate is not cytotoxic or wherein treatment is prophylactic or preventative.
-The specification does not enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to use the invention commensurate in scope with these claims.
+112 (pre-AIA ), first paragraph, because the specification, while being enabling for treating cancer in a subject with a cancer by administering a therapeutically effective amount of the OX40 antibody or antigen-binding fragment thereof according to claim 1 or antibody-drug conjugate according to claim 8, wherein the antibody or antigen-binding fragment has a heavy chain Fc region able to bind and crosslink Fc receptor(s) (FcR) or the conjugated drug is cytotoxic, does not reasonably provide enablement for wherein the antibody or antigen-binding fragment or antibody-drug conjugate does not cross-link FcR or wherein the conjugate is not cytotoxic.
+The specification does not enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to use the invention commensurate in scope with these claims for the reasons set forth in the previous Office action and for the following reasons addressing the amendment to the claims and specification: Claims 17 and 25 have been amended to specify the subject being treated has cancer and, therefore, prevention or prophylaxis is no longer encompassed.
+The rejection has been recast to remover the portion directed thereto.

-The claims are drawn to methods of treating cancer in a subject in need thereof by administering the antibody or antigen-binding fragment thereof of claim 1 (claims 17-18) or the antibody-conjugate of claim 8 (claim 25).
-There are two issues of enablement with the claims.
-One deals with enablement of treatment.
-The other with the agent being used for the treatment.
+The claims are drawn to methods of treating cancer in a subject with cancer by administering the antibody or antigen-binding fragment thereof of claim 1 (claims 17-18) or the antibody-conjugate of claim 8 (claim 25).
+The issue of enablement relates to the agent being used for the treatment, either the anti-OX40 antibody or antigen-binding fragment thereof or the antibody-drug conjugate.

 Anti-OX40 antibodies can be divided into two categories according to their different ways of activating, the first class of OX40 agonistic activity is independent of the Fc receptor cross-linking; the other class requires Fc receptor cross-linking for OX40 agonistic activity.
 Tumor tissue and surrounding draining lymph nodes have more tumor-associated inflammatory cells.
 The Fc receptor FeyR2b is more likely to be clustered around tumor cells.
 Therefore, “cross-linked antibody” agonists have higher tissue selectivity.
 Only in the tumor microenvironment can the antibody have a significant agonistic effect, while in the normal tissue parts of the body, the effect will remain at a low level.
 This can improve the safety window for treatment.

-Therefore, for the reasons discussed above and including the inclusion of prophylaxis or prevention for treatment in the absence of working examples and direction or guidance in the specification or support in the prior art therefor, the breadth of antibodies due to the absence of receptor-binding Fc region required and breadth of conjugated drug, the limited teachings in the specification, the prior art teaching supporting a much narrower scope of enabled antibodies for the methods, and the complexity inherent in immunotherapy, it would require undue experimentation to practice the method commensurate in scope with the claims.
+Therefore, for the reasons discussed above and including the breadth of antibodies due to the absence of receptor-binding Fc region required and breadth of conjugated drug, the limited teachings in the specification, the prior art teaching supporting a much narrower scope of enabled antibodies for the methods, and the complexity inherent in immunotherapy, it would require undue experimentation to practice the method commensurate in scope with the claims.

 Double Patenting